pseeth/argbind/README.md

 0 and 1 for True and False.
 Then you can override from command line like `--func.arg 0` or `--func.arg 1`.

+## Only typed keyword arguments are bound

+Only keyword arguments that have types associated with them are bound in functions.
+Positional arguments are not bound.
+Untyped keyword arguments cannot be bound, because ArgBind won't know what type to parse for.

 ## Functions get wrapped

 Functions get wrapped and returned as a different function.
 This other function